MrBeee/roll_samples/Readme.md

 #### 2	Well File locations

-At the moment, the **well files** are referred to using 'absolute paths' instead of 'relative paths'
+At the moment, the **well files** are imported using 'absolute paths' instead of 'relative paths'

-This means that you'll have to update the location of the well files, when using the examples:
+This means that you'll have to update the location of the well files, when using the following examples for the first time:

 - Wells-well.roll
 - Wells2-well.roll